Getting Started

 Cmd+Shift+INotifications panel

-Cmd+FSearch terminal / Find in browser
+Cmd+FSearch terminal / Find in browser / Find in Markdown

 EscDismiss overlay